 Turn 5 (Whiteford) - The drivers are flat out through the next right-handed corner

-Turn 6 - A straightforward medium-speed corner awaits the driver at Turn 6
+Turn 6 - A straightforward medium-speed right-hander awaits the driver at Turn 6

 Turn 7 (Marina) - Turn 7 is flat out as drivers gently sweep to left